Evolving test instances of the Hamiltonian completion problem: Visualizing the instance space

 \subsection{Filling in the instance space}

-Our goal now is to fill in the empty regions of the landscape, where there could be instances with certain combinations of features that we have not seen before.
+In the next paragraphs we will discuss two additional evolutionary algorithms in order to fill in the empty regions of the landscape, where there could be instances with certain combinations of features that we have not seen before.
 Note that empty regions do not always suggest that no graphs can exist there, but rather that our evolutionary algorithm did not evolve towards these areas.
 In order to fill in the sparse or empty regions, we used a second evolutionary algorithm.
 The idea here is that we evolve away from other graphs in the landscape.
-By doing so we can quickly fill up regions where there are little or no graphs.
+By doing so we can quickly fill up regions where there are little or no graphs, similar to e.g. \cite{SMITHMILES2015102}.
 We used the same framework as our previous evolutionary algorithm of Section \ref{sec:Evolving}, only the fitness function was changed.
 The fitness function is now the distance to the nearest point in the landscape and the algorithm aims to maximize this function, therefore evolving away from other points.
-The evaluation step in the evolutionary process in Figure \ref{evoprocess} is then as follows: calculate the 10 features of each instance, logtransform, normalize and project them on the landscape, and return the distance to their closest neighbor in the landscape as the fitness.
+The evaluation step in the evolutionary process in Figure \ref{evoprocess} is then as follows: calculate the 10 features of each instance, logtransform, normalize and project them on the landscape, and return the distance to their closest neighbor in the landscape as the fitness values.
 We ran this algorithm for 15 iterations, saving around 650 of the best instances each iteration.
-This resulted in 10000 new graphs and projecting them on the landscape filled in previously sparse and empty areas.
+This resulted in 10,000 new graphs and projecting them on the landscape filled in previously sparse and empty areas.